KDE/kitinerary/README.md

 Input data is transformed into a tree of document nodes (KItinerary::ExtractorDocumentNode).
-This allows handling of arbitrarily nested data, such as an email with a PDF attached to it which contains an image that contains a barcode with an UIC 918.3 ticket container, without extractors having to consider all possible combinations.
+This allows handling of arbitrarily nested data, such as an email with a PDF attached to it which contains an image that contains a barcode with an UIC ticket barcode container, without extractors having to consider all possible combinations.

 A document node consists of a MIME type and its corresponding data, and potentially a number